Ampersand25/Store-Management-System/README.md

 <hr>

 ![Third Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%203.png)
-<p align="center"><strong>Image 3</strong> - selecting an item from the list (a new window titled "Infor produs selectat", containing the product's details (name, type, price and producer), is opened and also, the details will be displayed in the line edits (input elements) from the right (the same way it works from selecting a cell from the table))</p>
+<p align="center"><strong>Image 3</strong> - selecting an item from the list (a new window titled "Info produs selectat", containing the product's details (name, type, price and producer), is opened and also, the details will be displayed in the line edits (input elements) from the right (the same way it is done when selecting a cell from the table))</p>
 <hr>

 ![Fourth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%204.png)
-<p align="center"><strong>Image 4</strong> - sorting the items/products from both list and table descending ("descrescator" radio button is checked) after price ("Pret" option was selected from the combo box (select element that contains 4 options: "Nume" (sort after name attribute/field), "Tip" (sort after type attribute/field), "Nume + tip" (sort after name and type attributes/fields), "Pret" (sort after price attribute/field) and "Producator" (sort after producer attribute/field)))<p>
+<p align="center"><strong>Image 4</strong> - sorting the items/products from both list and table descending ("descrescator" radio button is checked) after price ("Pret" option was selected from the combo box).
+The combo box (select control/element) contains 4 options: "Nume" (sort after name attribute/field), "Tip" (sort after type attribute/field), "Nume + tip" (sort after name and type attributes/fields), "Pret" (sort after price attribute/field) and "Producator" (sort after producer attribute/field)<p>
 <hr>

 ![Fifth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%205.png)
 <p align="center"><strong>Image 5</strong> - sorting the items/products from both list and table ascending ("crescator" radio button is checked) after type ("Tip" option was selected from the combo box).
-We can sort the items/products from the virtual store's catalog (by selecting an option from the select element (combo box)) after name, type, name + type (if two or more products have the same name then they will be sorted after their type), price and producer in both ascending ("crescator" radio button is checked) and descending ("descrescator" radio button is checked) order</p>
+We can sort the items/products from the virtual store's catalogue (by selecting an option from the select element (combo box)) after name, type, name + type (if two or more products have the same name then they will be sorted after their specific type), price and producer in both ascending ("crescator" radio button is checked) and descending ("descrescator" radio button is checked) order</p>
 <hr>

 ![Sixth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%206.png)
-<p align="center"><strong>Image 6</strong> - filtering products/items from the list after price (we want to filter all products that have the price greater than the value 5 introduced in the input (line edit)).
-We can see that all items with the price greater that the provided price are colored in green and the itmes with the attribute/field price less or equal with the provided price are colored in red (these products are the ones that fail to adhere to the filter)</p>
+<p align="center"><strong>Image 6</strong> - filtering products/items from the list after price (we want to filter all products that have the price greater than the value 5 introduced in the input (line edit) with the label "Nume/Tip/Pret/Producator filtrare").
+We can see that all items with the price greater that the provided price (which is 5 in this situation) are colored in green and the itmes with the attribute/field price less or equal with the provided price are colored in red (these products are the ones that fail to adhere to the given filter)</p>
 <hr>

 ![Seventh Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%207.png)
 <p align="center"><strong>Image 7</strong> - filtering products/items from the list after type (green items are the filtered products that have the type "produse lactate" introduced by the user and red items are the products that does not have the type "produse lactate" (have a different type)).
 The filtering is case insensitive (is not case sensitive) which means that we can also search for "ProDuSe LACtaTE" and get the exact same results.
-The filter text is also trimmed (the spaces before first non-space character and the spaces after the last non-space character are removed (which means that we can also filter after "  produse lactate   " and get the same results like the first filter))</p>
+The filter text is also trimmed (the spaces before first non-space character and the spaces after the last non-space character are removed, which means that we can also filter after "  produse lactate   " and get the same results as before)</p>
 <hr>

 ![Eighth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%208.png)